Reverse mortgage to pay off 1st mortgage

 As with many other seniors, Hiebert says she hesitated when she first heard of reverse mortgages because she wanted to leave her condo to her children.

 "But they told me, 'We don't want you to think like that.
 We have money to take care of ourselves.
 We don't want you to worry,'" she says.

 In addition to the guilty feeling, some seniors are confused about the process and worry that once they get a reverse mortgage they no longer own the house, Johnson says.

 "After they get a reverse mortgage, they still have title," he says.
 "They can still do anything they want."

 Once the homeowner dies, the heirs are given the option to pay off the loan and keep the house or sell it to pay off the loan.
 If the house sells for more than the amount owed, the heirs receive the balance.
-If the loan is bigger than the loan value, the bank takes all the proceeds, but the balance of the loan does not have to be repaid.
+If the loan balance is bigger than the home's value, the bank takes all the proceeds, but the balance of the loan does not have to be repaid.

 Costs of getting a reverse mortgage

-One of the reasons reverse mortgages have gained a bad reputation is because many view them as too costly.
+One of the reasons reverse mortgages have gained a bad reputation is that many view them as too costly.
 But they are no different from conventional mortgages in terms of costs, says Peter Bell, president and CEO at the National Reverse Mortgage Lenders Association.